shabiel/vista-book/manuscript/intro_to_mumps1.md

 1     ; okay
 test% ; invalid
 ```
-In the current Standards and Conventions (https://www.voa.va.gov/DocumentView.aspx?DocumentID=182), the maximum allowable length of a label is 8 uppercase characters.
-GT.M and Cache allow a maximum lengh of 32 characters.
-There is no
+GT.M/YottaDB and Cache allow a maximum lengh of 32 characters for labels.
+There
-syntax error if you exceed this, but any characters following the 32 will not
+is no syntax error if you exceed this, but any characters following the 32 will
-be used to distinguish between labels.
+not be used to distinguish between labels.

-### The "Stack"
+## The "Stack"
 Since its first days, M implements a virtual (i.e. not implemented in the
 processor) stack.
 This stack is incremented every time a procedure or
 a function invocation takes place.
 Once the procedure or function is done, the
 stack is decremented back again.
+This looks like a stack in any other programming
+language.

-### Example Program
+## Example Program
 All right.
 We need to tie all of these concepts together.
 ```
 circumference ; calculate the circumference of a circle ; label line